bmurrtech/IT_research/google_IT_cybersecurity.md

 __Security Note__: If _any other output_ was shown, it would indicate that the contents of the file had been changed, and it's likely no longer safe.

-# Hashing and Hash Verification
+# Hashing and Hash Verification Lab
 #### MD5

 Let's kick things off by creating a text file containing some data.
 Feel free to substitute your own text data, if you want.
 This command creates a text file called "file.txt" with a single line of basic text in it: